What is a Roadie?

 Once registered, you’ll be connected with our NorCal or SoCal Roadie Coordinator who will work with you to place you on a Roadie team, inform you of any fun AIDS/LifeCycle social events, and keep you involved in our year-round community!

-In early 2018, each Roadie is placed on a team led by a volunteer Roadie Captain that determines the job you will have for the week of the event.
-In the months leading up to the Ride your Roadie Captain will give you an overview of your day-to-day schedule on the Ride, remind you about necessary paperwork, and help you prepare for the adventure ahead!
+Each Roadie is placed on a team led by a volunteer Roadie Captain that determines the job you will have for the week of the event.
+In the months leading up to the Ride, your Roadie Captain will give you an overview of your day-to-day schedule on the Ride, remind you about necessary paperwork, and help you prepare for the adventure ahead!

 Not totally convinced?
 Listen to why Audrey, Mark, Dan, Ray, Jason, and Matt choose to Roadie, and what this week means to them!